1. The

 Location:

-New York City, NY to Boston, MA
+New York City, New York to Boston, Massachusetts

 Length:

-The Boston to New York Post Road, originally mapped in 1645 by John Winthrop Junior, son of the Massachusetts Bay Colony governor and established in 1673.
-Over time, the Boston Post Road carved out three travel routes: the upper post road, lower post road, and middle route.
-Today, these three routes of the Boston Post Road are now the I-95, I-91, and I-94.
+Over time, the Boston Post Road carved out three travel routes: the upper post road, middle post road and lower post road routes.
+Today, these three routes of the Boston Post Road are now known as the I-95, I-91, and I-94

-5. Connecticut Route 108
+Connecticut Route 108

 Established: